home-assistant/home-assistant.io/source/voice_control/s3-box-customize.markdown

 ## To draw your own images

-1. We prepared a template for you to draw you own status images.
+1. We prepared a template for you to draw your own status images.
 ![ESP32-S3-BOX-3 config file](/images/assist/draw_assist.png)
 2. Download the file and start drawing!